74587/AIAnswerer-Android/README_EN.md

 ### Getting Ready
 1. Use a device running Android 11 or later and ensure a stable internet connection.
 2. Install the provided APK; enable “unknown sources” when prompted during the first install.
-3. Prepare your DeepSeek API Key (paste it in the in-app settings if the build ships without one; contact your distributor if no input field is available).
+3. Prepare your LLM API Key
 4. During the first launch, grant overlay, screenshot, and notification permissions as requested.

 ### Quick Start